 - If you see the controller, press the keys, but nothing is happening in the tester, use Detection mode to make sure you have applied the config to the right device.
 Sometimes you may need to re-initialize your devices too

 - If Game Controllers shows the input correctly, but the game still does not recognize the input, follow these steps:

 - Open reWASD Preferences, choose to Autostart the background agent; Restore remap state on startup and device reconnect; and Show tray icon

 - Check your Windows Startup preferences: open Task Manager (Ctrl + Shift + Esc shortcut), press More details, open the Startup tab and make sure that reWASD is enabled

 - Once it’s done, open reWASD, Apply Double movement config to your keyboard, and restart your PC

 - When the PC is back on, wait till reWASD Tray Agent launches and lights up green.
 Try to launch the game, and check if it picks up the input

 We hope this troubleshooting post answers the questions you have about Double movement in Fortnite with reWASD.
-If not, don’t hesitate to reach out to us in Discord text chat, on Facebook, or on reWASD Forum.
-Make sure to follow us on Pinterest, and YouTube to keep your hand on the pulse.
+If not, reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.